simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_30_businessobject-code-hooks/businessobject-code-hooks.md

 The `initRefSelect` hook is called before a reference lookup popup is displayed.

-It allows to set field filters for example, etc. just before the popup page is displayed.
+It allows to set field filters or search-spec just before the popup page is displayed:
+- the parent object is set to get contextual information
+- `this.getParentObjectRefField`: useful to know from which foreign key the list is called from UI
+- `parent.getOldValue`: contains DB value of parent field
+- `parent.getValue`: contains UI current value of parent field
+- useful to filter reference pickers with current parent data

 Example: